DEFNA/defna.org/_posts/2024-01-12-call-for-proposals-for-djangocon-us-2024-website.md

 * City and date information
 * Sponsorship submission form hosted through third-party
 * Landing page copy
-* The 2023 website which shows a complete and working implementation of what we are looking for
+* The [2023 website](https://github.com/djangocon/2023.djangocon.us/) which shows a complete and working implementation of what we are looking for
 * Technical assistance

 ## Full Website Deliverable

-* Delivery of the full website design and ideally a starter code base including layouts for blog posts and a few major landing pages such as the call for proposals, venue details, and code of conduct
+* Delivery of the full website design and ideally a starter code base including layouts for the pages listed in the deliverables section
 * Responsive design that supports mobile, tablet, and desktop devices
 * Accessibility and usability features